jmcheon/deep_learning_specialization/Course4/week3/README.md

 - Output:  $(l_x, l_y)$ coordinates

 **Definition**: Landmark detection refers to the process of identifying specific points of interests (landmarks) in an image.
-For example, in facial recognition, landmarks might include the corners of the eyes, the tip of the nose, the corners of the mouth.
+For example, in facial recognition, landmarks might include the corners of the eyes, the tip of the nose, and the corners of the mouth.

 **Purpose**: The main objective is to establish the potition and orientation of an object within a scene.
 This is essential for tasks that require obejct recognition, tracking, and alignement.